Noamshabat1/WeatherWiz/README.md

 ---

 ## **Overview**
-ForecastGenius is a cutting-edge machine learning project designed to predict weather patterns, specifically temperature, using historical data collected from meteorological stations across Israel.
+ForecastGenius is a cutting-edge machine learning project designed to predict weather patterns, specifically temperature and radiation, using historical data collected from meteorological stations across Israel.
 By leveraging advanced regression algorithms and AI techniques, this project delivers accurate and reliable weather forecasts, empowering users to make informed decisions.

 ---